 Although I grew up in Cheltenham, I moved to the Black Country in 1982, and was elected as a councillor in Sandwell in 1992.
 In my eight years on the council, I served as Chair of its Finance Committee, and then as its Deputy Leader.

-I was elected as Member of Parliament for my home constituency of West Bromwich West at a by-election in 2000, and I am honoured that my constituents have re-elected me as their representative five times since.
+I was elected as Member of Parliament for my home constituency of West Bromwich West at a by-election in 2000, and I am honoured that my constituents have re-elected me as their representative on six occasions.
+At the 2019 General Election, I opted to stand down as a member of parliament, after nearly twenty years in parliament.

 I still live in Tividale, with my wife, Jill.
 Outside of parliament, I am a keen swimmer and walker (often accompanied by a dog) as well as being a lifelong supporter of Cheltenham Town FC, and of Gloucestershire County Cricket club.
 I have also retained a strong interest in antiques and local history.